Friday, July 30, 2010

 8. Lavish spending on unnecessary possession or things that does not contribute to future investment

-9. Too greedy in project ownership, NO teamwork or team effort.
-Usually in advertising, AD or CD usually like to take full credit instead of appreciating their team's effort.
-(I had experience this myself back in those days)
+9. Too greedy in project ownership, NO teamwork or team effort (it's always 'I' instead of 'We').
+An Art Director or CD usually like to take full credit instead of appreciating their team's effort.
+(I had experience this myself back in those days).

 11. Usually the ones in the advertising would barely participate in creative conferences; because they are too busy with datelines or just being 'double standard' to mix around with the underdog (non-famous) designers/creative individuals.

-12. Most Malaysian designers CANNOT accept critics, either its constructive.
+12. Most Malaysian designers refuse to accept constructive criticism.
 They just like to hear what they want to hear.
 They love compliment and felt threaten and hostile when someone show them a weak spot.

 13. Other countries recognize our talent more than the local due to less awareness & appreciation